bircany/FileConverter/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or find any bugs, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact

+For any inquiries or issues, please contact yourname@example.com.